downlinko/downlinko.github.io/_posts/development/maven/2018-09-10-download-install-apache-maven-windows.md

 * It describes the **different steps** in the build process.
 * It describes the **dependencies** to other modules and components.

 The Maven project is part of the Apache Software Foundation.
+Which is a decentralized open source community of developers.

 ## Step #1: Check Prerequisites